HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Database/phpMyAdmin.md

 On Turbostack servers with MySQL enabled, phpMyAdmin comes pre-installed by default, making database management convenient and accessible right out of the box!

+phpMyAdmin is easily accessible via the [TurboStack App](https://my.turbostack.app "TurboStack App").
+To locate the link, go to `Hosts` > `Manage` > `Accounts` > `Gear icon (x2)` > `Database info`.
+From there, click the Go to phpMyAdmin link.

+If, for any reason, this link is inaccessible, you can still reach phpMyAdmin directly through your web browser, provided you have the necessary credentials.
+The rest of this page explains how to access your database's phpMyAdmin using this alternative method.

 ### Prerequisites

 * The credentials of your SSH and database users, found in the 'credentials' tab in the [TurboStack App](https://my.turbostack.app "TurboStack App").